kirschbaum-development/laravel-route-file-macro/readme.md

 This package requires Laravel 5.7 or higher.

-__Due to Laravel 7.x's increased PHP version requirement, if you need support for PHP 7.1, please use version 0.2 of the package.__
+__Due to Laravel 7's PHP version requirement, if you need support for PHP 7.1, please use version 0.2 of the package.__

 ## Installation